In this article, we will discuss the issue of VPN on a router vs. VPN app installed on a device.

 Below we can see how things are set up with a VPN router.
-Many devices can connect through the same VPN service, which is now being handled by the router itself.
+Many devices can connect through the same VPN service, which is now handled by the router itself.

-What’s more, your ISP will simply see encrypted packets and won’t be able to determine whether you’re torrenting on your laptop, unblocking Netflix on your phone, or gaming online through a console.
+What’s more, your ISP will see encrypted packets and won’t be able to determine whether you’re torrenting on your laptop, unblocking Netflix on your phone, or gaming online through a console.

 It’s clear that encrypting all your internet activity by default will increase the overall security of your network.

-This is an often overlooked vulnerability.
+This is an often-overlooked vulnerability.

 Most people will never consider that the services they use could be the first piece of information that an attacker looks for.

 Of course, this particular method is impossible if you’re using a VPN.

-Do remember though, that simply using a VPN is not a failsafe way to become anonymous online, and anyone who tells you it is, is either lying or has believed a lie someone else has told them.
+Do remember, though, that simply using a VPN is not a failsafe way to become anonymous online, and anyone who tells you it is, is either lying or has believed a lie someone else has told them.
 Either way, it’s not true.

 There are indeed some disadvantages of VPN routers.
 The one that will probably put off the most people is the hardware cost.

-The type of router that is compatible with a VPN is generally much more expensive, with the most basic models starting at around $50, but can run way higher than that if you want something with a bit more grunt.
+The type of router compatible with a VPN is generally much more expensive, with the most basic models starting at around $50, but can run way higher than that if you want something with a bit more grunt.

 So how exactly is a VPN router different from a regular router?

-All of the following router firmware options mentioned below offer advanced customization, and give users many options in addition to running a VPN through the router.
+All of the following router firmware options mentioned below offer advanced customization and give users many options in addition to running a VPN through the router.

-You can, for example, make sure your PS4 connection always has preference over someone browsing the internet, or that a specific machine gets more bandwidth than mobile connections, or that P2P downloads are restricted to avoid them slowing down the network.
+You can, for example, make sure your PS4 connection always has preference over someone browsing the internet, that a specific machine gets more bandwidth than mobile connections, or that P2P downloads are restricted to avoid slowing down the network.

-It’s a free open source firmware that has a huge online community of helpful DD-WRT users so you can find instructions on how to set up pretty much anything it’s capable of.
-You do have to do quite a bit of configuration yourself though.
+It’s a free, open-source firmware that has a huge online community of helpful DD-WRT users so you can find instructions on how to set up pretty much anything it’s capable of.
+You do have to do quite a bit of configuration yourself, though.

-Flashing a router is pretty simple, but if you do it wrong, you’ll probably end up with an expensive paperweight, so if you’re unsure then it’s best to buy a pre-configured one from Amazon.
+Flashing a router is pretty simple, but if you do it wrong, you’ll probably end up with an expensive paperweight, so if you’re unsure, then it’s best to buy a pre-configured one from Amazon.

-Tomato is another free open source firmware that can be installed on a wide variety of routers.
+Tomato is another free, open-source firmware that can be installed on various routers.

 For more information, as well as download links, visit the official Tomato firmware website.

-Now onto their VPN router firmware – it’s by far the most user friendly on this list, and is easy to set up and use, but is not free.
+Now onto their VPN router firmware – it’s by far the most user-friendly on this list and is easy to set up and use but is not free.
 Sabai OS (the name of their firmware) is based on Tomato but is preconfigured to get your router working quickly and easily, so you don’t need the expert knowledge to make a regular Tomato build work properly.

 They also sell pre-configured VPN routers that are ready to go straight out of the box.
 That means there’s no need to risk breaking a router while trying to flash it yourself.

 pfsense is a different beast altogether.
-You can actually install this OS on an old pc and use that as a highly secure VPN router with loads of extra features such as built in anti-virus (at the router level, so malware can’t even get onto your device).
+You can install this OS on an old pc and use that as a highly secure VPN router with loads of extra features such as built-in anti-virus (at the router level, so malware can’t even get onto your device).

 There’s a large pfsense community scattered across many forums, with many people who build their own routers and give advice.
 Get started with pfsense here.